 Registered student organizations that wish to have a speaker on campus must fill out an Event Request Form.
 Proposed speakers must align with the Benedictine University Speaker Policy.
-All requests will be reviewed by Student Engagement, and if necessary University Leadership.
+All requests will be reviewed by the Office of Student Activities, and if necessary University Leadership.
 Invitations cannot be extended until official approval is given.